dbaroncelli/D-KMP-sample/README.md

 <img width="500" src="https://user-images.githubusercontent.com/5320104/118643793-4c424900-b7dd-11eb-85c7-1f55b06da6aa.png"></img>

+**Note**: in order to run the sample you should use the latest [Android Studio Canary build](https://developer.android.com/studio/preview):

 ## Key features of the D-KMP architecture:

 - it uses the latest **declarative UI** toolkits: **Compose** for *Android* and **SwiftUI** for *iOS*